slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'War is what happens when language fails.' -- Margaret Atwood*

-> *'Your best response to an insult is “You’re probably right.”
-Often they are.' -- Kevin Kelly*

 Avoiding conflict will not keep peace, will rot it.
 Rotten peace builds resentment.

-Don’t avoid relevant conflicts.
 Small (but relevant) conflicts will grow into big conflicts.
 What could have been very small is now a real problem that may compromise your relationship.

 ### On conflict resolution

-You're either part of the solution or part of the problem.
+You’re either part of the solution or part of the problem.

-- Show empathy by using «we».
+- Use «we».
 Mean it and take responsability.
 - Bring options to the table.
 It’s easier to negotiate down.

-> *'To quiet a crowd or a drunk, just whisper.' -- Kevin Kelly*
+> *'To quiet a crowd or a drunk, just whisper.
+Calm is contagious.' -- Kevin Kelly*

-> *'Calm is contagious.' -- Kevin Kelly*
+> *'Your best response to an insult is “you’re probably right”.
+Often they are.' -- Kevin Kelly*

 > *'Think before you speak.
 There is always time to add a word, never to withdraw one.
 Talk as if you were making your will: the fewer words the less litigation.' -- Balthasar Gracian*